 Sustain literacy gains

 Our Core Activities & Key Strengths

 Since 2007, Hands Across the Sea has been embedded in island schools.
-The CLASS approach: send great books, create, or rejuvenate lending libraries, and sustain literacy gains has reached about 125,000 children in grades K-12 by placing more than half-a-million books in 432 primary schools, secondary schools, and community libraries.
+The Caribbean Literacy And School Support (CLASS) approach: send great books, create, or rejuvenate lending libraries, and sustain literacy gains has reached more than 140,000 children in grades K-12 by placing more than half-a-million books in over 435 primary schools, secondary schools, and community libraries.

 CLASS does more than provide great books that students want to read.
 In primary schools across the Eastern Caribbean islands, teachers engage students with reading “tea times.”
 They conduct read-aloud sessions and have students draw pictures inspired by the book they just heard.